DevExpress/testcafe/docs/articles/documentation/test-api/authentication/user-roles.md

 In order to guarantee seamless test execution, browsers that run TestCafe tests should always fetch the tested page from the TestCafe proxy server.
 This ensures that automation scripts on the page are in sync with the server side.

 However, if the browser uses a cached copy of the page, automation mechanisms may be interrupted.
-Among other issues, this could reset authentication data in the cookies, local and session storages during navigation.
+Among other issues, this could reset authentication data in the cookies, local and session storage during navigation.

-If tests fail unexpectedly after authentication, try the following steps:
+If tests fail unexpectedly after authentication, try the following:

 * Enable the [preserveUrl](#optionspreserveurl) option to avoid automatic navigation.
 * If `preserveUrl` does not fix the issue, disable page caching.
 Note that this slows down test execution.

-Use the [fixture.disablePageCaching](../test-code-structure.md#disable-page-caching) and [test.disablePageCaching](../test-code-structure.md#disable-page-caching) methods to disable caching during a particular fixture or test.
+Use the [fixture.disablePageCaching](../test-code-structure.md#disable-page-caching) and [test.disablePageCaching](../test-code-structure.md#disable-page-caching) methods to disable caching during a fixture or test.

 To disable page caching during the entire test run, use either of the following options:

-* the [--disable-page-caching](../../using-testcafe/command-line-interface.md#--disable-page-caching) command line flag
+* the [--disable-page-caching](../../using-testcafe/command-line-interface.md#--disable-page-caching) command line flag,
-* the `disablePageCaching` option in the [runner.run](../../using-testcafe/programming-interface/runner.md#run) method
+* the `disablePageCaching` option in the [runner.run](../../using-testcafe/programming-interface/runner.md#run) method,
-* the [disablePageCaching](../../using-testcafe/configuration-file.md#disablepagecaching) configuration file property
+* the [disablePageCaching](../../using-testcafe/configuration-file.md#disablepagecaching) configuration file property.